Lionel Messi wins seventh career Ballon d'Or award | DW | 29.11.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-After winning the first international trophy of his career, Lionel Messi took home this year's Ballon d'Or award.
-He pipped Bayern Munich's Robert Lewandowski to the prize.
+The Argentinian superstar pipped Bayern Munich's Robert Lewandowski to claim his record-extending seventh Ballon d'Or.
+Barcelona's Alexia Putellas took home the women's award.

-Argentine football Lionel Messi collected his seventh Ballon d'Or award, a prize awarded by France Football.
+Lionel Messi collected his seventh Ballon d'Or award Monday, a prize awarded by France Football for the best male footballer.

 Messi beat out Bayern Munich's Robert Lewandowski to win this year's honor.
 Chelsea's Jorginho, among the favorites to win the award after winning the Champions League and Euro 2020, finished third.